adj59-dev/adj59-dev.github.io/_posts/nielsen-and-chuang:-chapter-7.md

 <a id="top"></a>

 I just finished reading Chapter 7 of *Quantum Computation and Quantum Information* by Nielsen and Chuang.
 Section 7.4 bookkeeping can be challenging keeping track of the statespace of logical qubits and optical modes.
+The way Rabi oscillations were derived is different than what I had previously learned.

 <details><summary>Click to expand details</summary>